What is a joint venture?

 How common are joint-venture disputes?

-Recent figures show that, for example, in 2012 more than one in five joint ventures ended in a formal dispute between the partners.
+Recent figures show that more than one in five joint ventures ended in a formal dispute between the partners.
 The average value of these type of commercial disputes also rose more than three-fold, to £17.7m.
-The average duration for a joint venture dispute was 12.9 months — up 33% on the previous year.
+The average duration for a joint venture dispute was 12.9 months.

 Common causes of joint venture disputes

 There are many reasons why disciplines occur within a JV – some of the most common causes include:

 • The failure of partners in the joint venture to stick to the terms of the JV agreement or comply with their obligations under agreement

 • A external change imposed upon the joint venture by a third party

 • A conflict of interests between the business partners

 • Claims against partners in the joint venture